-June 19, 2019 at a Council meeting, Municipal Council reviewed a report from staff regarding public concerns over the Parrsboro Sewer Rate.
+On June 19, 2019, at a Council meeting, Municipal Council reviewed a report from staff regarding public concerns over the Parrsboro Sewer Rate.
 Council decided to amend the sewer rate in the community of Parrsboro with the following course of action:

-1. Base Parrsboro’s per unit sewer charge calculation on previous year's budget, resulting in the deferral of approximately $357,000;
+- Base Parrsboro’s per unit sewer charge calculation on the previous year's budget, resulting in the deferral of approximately $357,000;

-3. Assess unit values to properties with buildings in expanded service area only if hooked-up at time of billing;
+- Assess unit values to properties with buildings in expanded service area only if hooked up at the time of billing;

-6. Request financial assistance from Municipal Affairs re: debt costs resulting from market value increase of construction over original budget;
+- Request financial assistance from Municipal Affairs re: debt costs resulting from market value increase of construction over the original budget;

-9. Develop one by-law for all county owned sewer systems;
+- Develop one by-law for all county-owned sewer systems;

-11. Advise property owners in writing of their sewer assessment, appeal process by December 31st, 2019.
+- Advise property owners in writing of their sewer assessment, and appeal process by December 31st, 2019.

 One of the key commitments in the June 2019 11-step action plan was for the municipality to request financial assistance from the Department of Municipal Affairs and Housing (DMAH).

-In a letter to the Honorable Minister Chuck Porter of DMAH dated September 6, 2019, Warden Allison Gillis formally requested a reallocation of transition funding to offset the 2019/2020 Parrsboro sewer rate.
-In another letter to Minister Porter, this time dated September 9, 2019, Warden Gillis also formally requested the Province of Nova Scotia and the Government of Canada to provide additionally funding in the amount of $3,290,160 for the Parrsboro Wastewater Treatment Plant and Collection System.
+In a pdf letter to the Honorable Minister Chuck Porter of DMAH dated September 6, 2019 (959 KB) , Warden Allison Gillis formally requested a reallocation of transition funding to offset the 2019/2020 Parrsboro sewer rate.
+In pdf another letter to Minister Porter, this time dated September 9, 2019 (628 KB) , Warden Gillis also formally requested the Province of Nova Scotia and the Government of Canada to provide additional funding in the amount of $3,290,160 for the Parrsboro Wastewater Treatment Plant and Collection System.

-In an emailed response dated October 16, 2019, Minister Porter acknowledged the importance of the project and the financial pressure that cost overruns may cause.
-He did note that the CWWF funding parameters were clear and thy did not allow for funding project overages.
+In an pdf emailed response dated October 16, 2019, Minister Porter acknowledged (31 KB) the importance of the project and the financial pressure that cost overruns may cause.
+He did note that the CWWF funding parameters were clear and they did not allow for funding project overages.

-A second formal request letter dated April 6, 2020 was sent from Warden Gillis to Minister Porter.
+A pdf second formal request letter dated April 6, 2020 (80 KB) , was sent from Warden Gillis to Minister Porter.
 Again, the Warden was requesting that the province provide additional funding for the Parrsboro Sewer System Project.

 Four public meetings were held:

-At the November 27, 2019 Council meeting a report was provided by staff on the comments and suggestions heard from the public.
+At the pdf November 27, 2019, Council meeting (132 KB) a report was provided by staff on the comments and suggestions heard from the public.
 Council directed staff to maintain individual system rates for determining sewer charges and also directed staff to investigate the feasibility of a metered sewer rate in areas that also have metered water services.

-Council received the Sewer By-law for first reading March 19, 2020 .
-Due to the COVID-19 pandemic, council was unable to meet in chambers therefore an agenda package was distributed to councillors via email and they responded to the items on the agenda via email.
+Council received the pdf Sewer By-law for its first reading on March 19, 2020 (327 KB) .
+Due to the COVID-19 pandemic, the council was unable to meet in chambers therefore an agenda package was distributed to councillors via email and they responded to the items on the agenda via email.

-In response to the presentation of the April 15th memo, It was moved by Councillor Fletcher seconded by Councillor van Vulpen to approve first reading of the Local Improvement By-Law
+In response to the presentation of the April 15th memo, pdf It was moved by Councillor Fletcher (592 KB) seconded by Councillor van Vulpen to approve first reading of the Local Improvement By-Law.

 As set out in the MGA, the process for approving a by-law is to have Council complete a first reading, followed by a public hearing which has been advertised in a public newspaper at least 14 days prior to the public hearing.
 After the public hearing, Council then gives second reading to the by-law and the by-law is then considered passed.